Ilyas-ZG/Cloud-Computing-2324/Hitos/Hito04/README.md

 #### Travis CI:
 Easily integrated with GitHub, Travis CI is a cloud service streamlining testing and deployments.
 Its simplicity, speed, and reliability make it an attractive choice for applications hosted on GitHub.

-Considering that the project has been hosted on GitHub since the beginning as part of the learning process,  I have decided to star and continue with GitHub Actions.
+Considering that the project has been hosted on GitHub since the beginning as part of the learning process,  I have decided to star and continue with GitHub Actions and CircleCI .

 ## GitHub Actions implementation <a name="item2"></a>